microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 For example, a source configured as follows: `azurl,https://mydomain.com/vcpkg/,token=abc123,readwrite`, produces a request in the form: `https://mydomain.com/vcpkg/<sha512>?token=abc123`.

-Alternatively, you can use a fielsystem location as the endpoint, by using the `x-azurl,file://<filesystem-location>[,,<rw>]` pattern.
+Alternatively, you can use a filesystem location as the endpoint by using the `x-azurl,file://<filesystem-location>[,,<rw>]` pattern.

 For example, `x-azurl,file:///Z:/vcpkg/assetcache/,,readwrite` configures a cache in the `Z:/`